magrathealabs/playbook/docs/2-practices.md

 Once a month we run a Hacker Day.
 This event is based on the [Open Source Friday](https://opensourcefriday.com/businesses) initiative.
+It's a special day in which we contribute to open source projects, prototype stuff, test new technologies, write blog posts or create new products.
-During the month we [collect ideias](https://trello.com/b/6Qg8rle1/guia-dos-mochileiros) that we should work on and in the last Friday of the month we choose some of them to work on.
-The thing we work on can be fixes or improvements to open source software, some prototype, testing new technologies, blog posts or some new product.
+During the month we [collect ideas](https://trello.com/b/6Qg8rle1/guia-dos-mochileiros) and on the last Friday of the month we choose some of them to work on.

 ## Quarter Update

-Once a quarter run a meeting to update everyone with the current status of the company and plans for the future.
+Once a quarter we run a meeting to update everyone with the current status of the company and plans for the future.
 We talk about:

-* Major company anoucements.
+* Major company announcements
-* Our culture.
-What we're doing that is good and what should we improve as a team?
+* Our culture: what we're doing that is good and what should we improve as a team
-* And overview of our current and new customers.
+* An overview of our current and new customers
-* Sales Pipeline.
+* Sales Pipeline
-* Cash flow.
-A summary of the major incomming and outgoing funds and debts.
+* Cash flow: a summary of the major incomming and outgoing funds and debts

 ## Pair Programming